hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Guide-for-domain-fronting.md

 ---
-title: How to add relay domain to Hiddify manager
+title: How to use Domain Fronting
 ---

 <div dir="ltr" markdown="1">